So you’ve decided to make your Antarctica cruise dreams come true! *high five* (Antarctica Packing List)

 However, it’s possible that wearing just a pair of liner socks OR thermal socks is enough for you (let’s not forget how the ship-issued boots are already insulated).
 Either away, you can never go wrong with packing extra socks; just stuff them inside the shoes you’re packing!

-2 pairs of gloves: It’s best to pack 2 gloves in case the other one gets wet.
+2 pairs of gloves: For your Antarctica packing list, it’s best to pack 2 gloves in case the other one gets wet.
 For this, I propose that you get Kathmandu’s waterproof GORE-TEX® Snow Gloves.
 It even comes with a thick inner glove liner that is touchscreen compatible so you can easily clasp the outer shell gloves to your wrist, take it off and then snap away photos on your phone or camera without exposing your hands to the cold and the wind.

-1 bottle of sunscreen: As early as now, you must know that the ozone layer is at its thinnest above Antarctica; therefore, you must protect your skin from the harmful UV rays.
-Make sure that you put sunscreen every day and to re-apply every 2 hours.
+1 bottle of sunscreen: As early as now, you must know that the ozone layer is at its thinnest above Antarctica; therefore, you must protect your skin from harmful UV rays.
+Make sure that you pack sunscreen for your Antarctica packing list and put it on EVERY day and to re-apply every 2 hours.

 Apart from the usual medication that you need (e.g. for high blood pressure, birth control pills, etc.) and the standard ones (e.g. for headaches, diarrhea, etc.), make sure that you also pack the following: